 Financial Capability Reviews

+The National Science Foundation (NSF) may conduct a Financial Capability Review to verify that a prospective awardee is financially stable, has sufficient resources to complete its proposed research program, and has sufficient funds to pay operating expenses.
 The evaluation of financial capability of a prospective awardee is of particular importance and will require more detailed analysis where the prospective awardee:

-- Is a new entity
+- Is a newly formed organization